selendra/selendra-explorer/backend/README..md

 - The `to` field in transactions can be null for contract creation transactions
 - Gas values are in wei (1 ETH = 10^18 wei)
 - The `id` field follows the format "{type}:{identifier}" for both blocks and transactions
+- Balance ranges use inclusive bounds (min_balance <= balance <= max_balance)
+- Contract type filtering is case-insensitive
+- Account balances are returned in token units (converted from wei)
+- Contract addresses follow the same format as transaction addresses
+- Creation timestamps in contract creation info are ISO 8601 formatted strings